-This course provides students with the knowledge and skills needed to decontaminate, sterilize, prepare, and assemble instruments.
-Upon completion of this program, the students will be eligible to sit for the Certified Sterile Processing Department Technician (CSPDT) examination administered by the Certification Board for Sterile Processing Distribution (CBSPD) and the Certified Registered Central Service Technician (CRCST) examination administered by the Healthcare Sterile Processing Association (HSPA, formerly known as IAHCSMM).
-The CRCST certification is now a requirement to work in a hospital's central service department.
-Outside preparation includes reviewing class notes, presentations, and reading/writing assignments as well as studying for exams.
+Because sterile processing professionals are responsible for cleaning, decontaminating, sterilizing, and distributing medical and surgical instrumentation, they are among the most vital contributors to the delivery of safe, high-quality patient care.
+This course provides students with the knowledge and skills expect of a sterile processing technician.
+Upon completion of this program the students will be eligible to sit for the CSPDT (Certified Sterile Processing Department Technician) Examination administered through CBSPD (Certification Board for Sterile Processing Distribution), as well as the CRCST (Certified Registered Central Service Technician) examination administered by HSPA (Healthcare Sterile Processing Association).
+Either one of these certifications is now a requirement to work in a hospital's Sterile Processing Department.
+Outside preparation includes reviewing class notes, presentation, reading/writing assignments, and studying for exams.